How to Stop Stress Incontinence – Self-Help Tips from a Physio and MomBy: Lindsay Davey, MScPT, MSc, CDT

 There is a smartphone app for everything, and pelvic floor training is no exception.
 It’s not clear how effective Kegel training apps are for treating stress incontinence, nor is it clear which apps are particularly good or bad, but patients are certainly interested in using them.

 If you’re interested in an app, a good place to start might be to try ‘Squeezy’.
-The Squeezy app is apparently the most popular app of its kind in the UK, and is recommended by the NHS App Library.
+The Squeezy app is apparently the most popular app of its kind in the UK, and was recommended by the UK National Health Sciences App Library.

 Incontinence is not something that you have to live with, and learning how to stop stress incontinence sooner rather than later can help prevent a worsening of symptoms that in some cases could necessitate surgical intervention.
 The recommended and widely accepted first-line treatment for mild to moderate cases is pelvic floor muscle training supervised by a certified pelvic floor physiotherapist.
 Supervised pelvic floor muscle training can help you get you started on the right track, keep you motivated, and help you monitor and progress your treatment.